 07 January, 2023

-Naujienos: uploaded 1953-1958 issues, scanned from originals preserved at Chicago’s Centers for Resarch Libraries.
+Naujienos: uploaded 1953-1958 issues, scanned from originals preserved at Chicago’s Centers for Resarch Libraries (about 40,000 pages from 1942 to 1958).
 Also uploaded Jan-May 1916 issues, scanned from microfilm archived at the NY Public Library.

 31 December, 2022